Anna-Karl/anna-karlova-dashboard-project/README.md

 # Project Title
-Dashboard: Admin Panel Statistic for Businesses
+Dashboard: Statistic for Businesses

 ## Overview

-The app is a comprehensive dashboard designed to streamline the management of local bakeries, providing owners and managers with valuable insights into sales performance, inventory management, and customer preferences.
+The app is a comprehensive dashboard designed to streamline the management of local bakery, providing owners and managers with valuable insights into sales performance, inventory management, and customer preferences.

 ### Problem